-How to hire the right CFO for the job is a question all business owners should ask themselves before employing someone for a position with enormous financial responsibility.
+How to hire a CFO for the job is a question all business owners should ask themselves before employing someone for a position with enormous financial responsibility.
 Once you understand how business growth also plays an important role in seeing business level up, it’s time to think about the characteristics that make a good Chief Financial Officer.
-Understanding the role of the CFO and the benefits they provide to your business is crucial to know what type of attributes and the qualifications applicants require to successfully carry out their daily tasks.
+Understanding the role of the CFO and the benefits they provide to your business is crucial to knowing what type of attributes and the qualifications applicants require to successfully carry out their daily tasks.

 The main responsibilities of a CFO are to:

 - Streamline financial operations from payroll through to fund allocation

 - Form and support a trusted financial team (depending on the size of the company)

 The right CFO for hire with hands-on experience can provide invaluable insights on profitable activities and areas where there’s potential to make savings.
 Being placed within your day-to-day operations, they can be more in tune with what’s going on around the corner.